Khazars

 Photo by the author of the essay "My trip to Elbrus"

-Having moved into the North Caucasus, the Anglo-Saxons continued to play a leading role in the political life of the Black Sea region and united in one state forming the entire population of the North Caucasus, which gave rise to the Khazar Kaganate.
-The name of one of the rulers of the emerging state, Sarosia (512? – 596), can be deciphered with the help of OE searo "skill, craftsmanship".
+Having advanced to the North Caucasus, the Anglo-Saxons continued to play a leading role in the political life of the Black Sea region and united the entire North Caucasus population into one state entity, which gave rise to the Khazar Qağanate.
+The state founder was allegedly the Alan leader Sarosius (512?-596), mentioned in historical documents (MENANDER PROTEKTOR).
+His name can be deciphered using OE searo "skill, craftsmanship".
+The meaning of his name echoes the name of the mentioned ruler of the Qağanate, which may indicate an established tradition.

 In 1888, on the right bank of the Bolshoy Zelenchuk River, a stone stele with an inscription in Greek letters was found 30 km from the village of Nizhniy Arkhyz (see the figure on the right).
 The decoding of the inscription was made by V.F.
 Miller using the Ossetian language.
 With small corrections, the reading is now accepted in science, and the dating of the stele is determined by 941 year (DHURTUBAYEV M. 2010: 198).